-Although the year 2021 was marked by the COVID-19 pandemic, employee involvement in public-benefit projects remained a traditional part of the corporate culture.
-These projects include blood donation, a fund-raising campaign for and a personal distribution (for the first time this year) of Christmas presents for the children of single parents under the "Helping Santa" project, or "Helping from the Heart" program awarding employees involved in important public-benefit projects.
-In 2021, the "Good Neighbor Project" was created, which aims to help through activities designed by Group employees in the locations where we operate.
-Last year, this programme included the sale of a charity calendar, the proceeds of which went to the animal rescue station and eco-center Pasíčka, as well as a volunteer day at the Vesna children's hospital, offering entertainment for children and their companions.
+Although the year 2022 was still marked by the COVID-19 pandemic, employee involvement in public benefit projects remained a traditional part of the corporate culture.
+These projects include blood donation, a fund-raising campaign for and this year already traditional personal distribution of Christmas presents for the children of single parents under the "Helping Santa" project, or "Helping from the Heart" program awarding employees involved in important public-benefit projects.
+In 2022, the "Good Neighbor Project" continued with the aim to help through activities designed by Group employees in the locations where we operate.
+Even though the pandemic made the activities of this project much more difficult we managed to organize two volunteer days at the Vesna children's hospital, offering entertainment for children and their companions.

-Ethical behaviour and a fair approach to the exercise of a profession as inevitable principles governing the relationship between the AGROFERT Group and its employees are laid down in the Group's Code of Ethics.
-In 2021, which was a challenging year in view of the COVID-19 pandemic, we focused, among other things, on the following:
+Ethical behavior and a fair approach to the exercise of a profession as inevitable principles governing the relationship between the AGROFERT Group and its employees are laid down in the Group's Code of Ethics.
+Also in 2022, we still focused on the following:

-- democratic values, protection of and respect for human rights in compliance with the Charter of Fundamental Rights and Freedoms; - the rights of every person regardless of their origin, ethnicity, race, colour, language, age, gender, marital status, health status, sexual orientation, financial standing, religious and political beliefs and social status; - the principle of equal treatment of employees, respect for their dignity, privacy and personal rights; - employees' job performance strictly in accordance with the law; - principles of healthy work environment and its sustainable development in all fields of competence; - fair working conditions for all employees; - compliance with the rules of occupational health and safety ensuring employees' working and protective equipment.
+- democratic values, protection of and respect for human rights in compliance with the Charter of Fundamental Rights and Freedoms; - the rights of every person regardless of their origin, ethnicity, race, color, language, age, gender, marital status, health status, sexual orientation, financial standing, religious and political beliefs and social status; - the principle of equal treatment of employees, respect for their dignity, privacy and personal rights; - employees' job performance strictly in accordance with the law; - principles of healthy work environment and its sustainable development in all fields of competence; - fair working conditions for all employees; - compliance with the rules of occupational health and safety ensuring employees' working and protective equipment.